933yee/933yee.github.io/_posts/2022-10-05-expressions.md

     - Each operator appears before its operands.
     - No need <span style="color:red"> parentheses </span>.
     - Priority of operators is no longer relevant.
-    - Prefix notations are used in many programming languages like LISP.
     - Easier to parse for a machine.
 - ## Evaluation
     - Step